Pakkanen1/PakkasenPythonPlayground/README.md

 Testidataa:
 ```
+INSERT INTO campaigns VALUES (1, "The Rogue Inquisitor of Nordgard", "Campaign set on the continent of Rol'Vetal in the county of Nordgard, within the Empire of Auron.", datetime('now'), datetime('now'));
 INSERT INTO countries VALUES (1, "Auron", "Empire of Auron", "#dbdbdb", 1, "/static/images/countrysymbols/auron.png", datetime('now'), datetime('now'));
 INSERT INTO cities VALUES (1, "Nordbay", "Port city in the country of Nordgard within the Auronian Empire", "#5bb5b2", 1, 0, 1, "/static/images/citysymbols/nordbay.png", datetime('now'), datetime('now'));
 INSERT INTO factions VALUES (1, "Black Horizon", "/static/images/factionsymbols/bhorizon.png", "test description", "#440b5e", 1, datetime('now'), datetime('now'));